floatme-corp/golflog/README.md

 # golflog [![GoDoc][doc-img]][doc] [![Build Status][ci-img]][ci]

-`golflog` is a logging utility package around `go-logr`.
+`golflog` is a logging utility package built around `go-logr`.
 It's main use is a higher level api for building context based logging iteratively and stored in `context.Context`.